simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 By default the service will bind to `0.0.0.0:8080`.

-This concludes the tutorial on building a multi-player game Model Service.
+This concludes the tutorial on building a multi-player game model service.
 A completed example implementation is available at [https://github.com/simplworld/simpl-div-model](https://github.com/simplworld/simpl-div-model) that uses the game slug `simpl-div`.

 You can now head over to the [Multi-player Game Frontend tutorial]({% link _docs/tutorials/multi-player/frontend.md %}).